Are You There, Vodka? It's Me, Chelsea

 Are You There, Vodka?
-It's Me, Chelsea is a 2008 best-selling book by Chelsea Handler that was released on April 22, 2008, by Simon Spotlight Entertainment, an imprint of Simon & Schuster.
+It's Me, Chelsea is a 2008 book by Chelsea Handler, published on April 22, 2008, by Simon Spotlight Entertainment.
 The book is a collection of humorous and mostly autobiographical essays about her life.
 Handler has stated in an interview with Barnes & Noble that she waited to write a book with such stories with no concrete theme and wrote My Horizontal Life: A Collection of One-Night Stands with the theme of one-night stands to get her enough popularity for this sort of book to do well.
-The title is satirically modeled after the Judy Blume novel Are You There God?
+The title is satirically modeled after the 1970 Judy Blume novel Are You There God?
 It's Me, Margaret.
-As of 2008, with the release of Vodka, sales of her first book have since rocketed; the two titles have sold a combined 1.7 million copies, according to Nielsen BookScan and have both topped several bestseller lists.
+Following the release of Vodka, sales of her first book rocketed; the two titles have sold a combined 1.7 million copies, according to Nielsen BookScan and have both topped several bestseller lists.

-In 2011, a television pilot for NBC loosely based on the book was announced, starring Laura Prepon as Chelsea.
-It was eventually picked up as a series for the 2011-12 television season, with its title eventually shortened to Are You There, Chelsea?
+In February 2011, a television pilot for NBC loosely based on the book was announced, starring Laura Prepon as Chelsea.
+The pilot was ordered to series on May 13, 2011, for the 2011–12 television season, with its title shortened to Are You There, Chelsea?
+The series premiered on NBC on January 11, 2012, and was cancelled on May 11, 2012, after one season.